Noorts/DLSA/README.md

 To test the master and worker simultaneously you first have to run an instance of the master (see docs)

-To create a job on the master you can use the spawn_job.sh script, the request parameters can be modified to your liking.
+Once the master is up and running you can create a job by using the spawn_job.sh script, the request parameters can be modified to your liking.

 `sh spawn_job.sh`